 The title alone is smile-worthy: How Catering Sucked the Life Right Out of Me.
 And the author, Sudi Karatas (pronounced kara-tosh), brings humor to everything he does.
 And man, he has done a lot.

-Somehow, we crammed all these topics into an episode just 30 minutes long, so your short attention span is no excuse not to listen!
+Somehow, we crammed all these topics into an episode less than 30 minutes long, so your short attention span is no excuse not to listen!